PelionIoT/mbed-connector-api-python/docs/source/examples.rst

     5. ``‘registrations’``: new endpoints added to domain.
     6. ``‘notifications’``: subscribed resource value changed.

-For more information see the 'Connector docs <https://docs.mbed.com/docs/mbed-device-connector-web-interfaces>'_.
+For more information see the `Connector docs <https://docs.mbed.com/docs/mbed-device-connector-web-interfaces>`_.

 .. code-block:: python